Just as in humans and dogs, cat have different blood groups. These are important as the blood groups determine the compatibility of blood.

 Because pedigree cats in different countries are sometimes bred from quite different gene pools, in some cases the frequency of blood group A and group B cats can vary between countries so the likely blood group of any individual cat should never be assumed.

-Please note: Langford has a new genetic test: Blood type b3 (Ragdolls and related breeds) – information available from the Langford website.
+Please note: Langford has a new genetic test: Blood type b3 (Ragdolls and related breeds).

 Determination of blood groups

 A cat’s blood group is determined genetically.
 A single pair of genes are generally responsible for determining the blood group and the gene for group A is dominant to the gene for group B.

 This means that a cat which is blood group A may have either two type A genes (termed homozygous – two genes the same – for type A), or may have one type A gene and one type B gene (termed heterozygous, having two different genes).
 In a heterozygous cat, because the A gene is dominant, it will still be blood group A. For a cat to be blood group B, it must carry two type B genes (ie, it is homozygous for type B) – see Table 1.
 The blood group AB is inherited independently and the AB gene appears to be dominant to the B gene, but recessive to the A gene.

 Table 1: Blood groups A and B, and blood group genes in cats

 Most cats are either blood group A or B. This is determined by a single pair of genes.
 The gene for Group A (denoted by ‘A’) is dominant over gene for Group B (denoted by ‘b’).
 For a cat to be Blood Group B, it must be homozygous (have two ‘b’ genes).
 A blood group A cat may be homozygous (have two ‘A’ genes) or hetrozygous (one gene ‘A’ and one gene ‘b’).